Engineer00/Third-Party-API/THIRD_PARTY_API_INTEGRATION_PATTERNS.md

 # Third-Party API Integration Patterns

 ## Overview
 This document analyzes how block-based workflow systems (Sim, Flowise, Flojoy) integrate with third-party APIs like Google, Slack, webhooks, and HTTP requests.
 These patterns are essential for building a comprehensive CrewAI-like system.
+It also incorporates UI flow patterns from [OpenMetadata](https://open-metadata.org/) (connector discovery and management) and [ShaderFrog](https://shaderfrog.com/2/) (visual composition).

 ---